aamitn/negative-news/Readme.md

 - Custom Google search with specified keywords
 - `Multi-language` and `custom search keywords` support
-- Configurable using .ini and github gist config sync
+- Configurable languages, keywords, exclusions and more using json based config
 - Sentiment analysis of search results
 - Risk `scoring` and `categorization` based on `Sentiment scores` for each result
 - Interactive GUI with Raw JSON response viewer